mikeizbicki/ucr-cs100/textbook/tools/strace/README.md

 $ strace ./main.out
 ```

-The output comes out to:
+The output comes out to be:

 ```
 execve("./main.out", ["./main.out"], [/* 68 vars */]) = 0